The figures are expected to soar even higher when the Housing Bill comes into effect

 What exactly their fate will be, or what will happen to the hundreds of thousands of the UK’s very poorest soon to be affected by the proposed housing bill, remains to be seen.

 Luke Davies is a researcher at University College London, working on the history of UK homelessnessLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.